Two Men Who Saved San Jose’s History

 Organizational History, Programs and Services

 History San José’s (HSJ) activities began in 1949 following the centennial celebration of the California Gold Rush and statehood.
-Known initially as the Historical Museum of San José and managed by the City of San José, History San José was incorporated with its current name as an independent 501(c)3 nonprofit organization in 1998.
-Over the decades, History San José has grown to include three sites: History Park, the Peralta Adobe-Fallon House Historic Site, and the Collection Center/Research Library & Archives that houses the largest collection of regional artifacts in California.
-Over 120,000 visitors attend exhibits and events at these sites each year.
+Known initially as the San José Historical Museum, and managed by the City of San José, History San José was incorporated with its current name as an independent 501(c)3 nonprofit organization in 1998.
+Over the decades, History San José has grown to include three sites: History Park, the Gonzalez/Peralta Adobe — Fallon House Historic Site, and the Collection Center/Research Library & Archives.

 History Park, in Kelley Park, is a 14 acre town-like assemblage of 32 original and reconstructed homes, businesses, and landmarks highlighting the culture and history of San José and Santa Clara Valley.
-History Park is also home to 19 community partner organizations who each provide exhibits and programming that showcase their constituencies and contributions to the Valley.
+History Park is also home to community partner organizations that provide exhibits and programming to showcase their constituencies and contributions to the Valley.

-The Peralta Adobe-Fallon House Historic Site is located in historic San Pedro Square.
-The 1855 Victorian Fallon House showcases 15 furnished period rooms.
-Across the street, the Peralta Adobe, built in 1797, is San José’s oldest surviving address, and is the only structure remaining from El Pueblo de San José de Guadalupe.
-Each November, History San José offers Founder’s Day programs celebrating the Pueblo’s founding settlers from the De Anza Trail expedition and the native Ohlone people.
-The programs recreate the lives, celebrations, music, dance, art and stories of this period in an interactive way that engages the entire family.
+The Gonzalez-Peralta Adobe — Fallon House Historic Site is located in historic San Pedro Square.
+The 1855 Victorian Carmel & Thomas Fallon House showcases 15 furnished period rooms.
+Across the street, the Gonzalez-Peralta Adobe, built in 1797, is San José’s oldest surviving address, and is the only structure remaining from El Pueblo de San José de Guadalupe.

-History San José manages one of the largest collections of regional history artifacts in California.
-Housed at the Collection Center, a state-of-the-art facility near History Park, the artifact collection includes objects that represent the Valley’s past, from Native American baskets and tools, to agricultural equipment, to pre-silicon chip technologies that were pioneered locally.
+History San José manages one of the largest collections of regional history artifacts in California, housed at the Collection Center, a state-of-the-art facility near History Park.
 The Museum continues to collect contemporary history documenting the social and political happenings in the Valley.
-The research collection includes photographs, personal papers, manuscripts, maps, films, oral histories and published works.
-Staff and volunteers care for, catalog, and provide access to City of San José and Santa Clara County historical records.
-Students, educators, historians and other community members seeking primary sources make use of HSJ’s Research Library & Archives by meeting with staff to discuss their research project and receive assistance in identifying relevant materials.
-Researchers throughout the state, nation, and from at least 28 countries use the Research Library & Archives, further promoting the importance of San José and the Santa Clara Valley.
+The research collection includes photographs, personal papers, manuscripts, maps, films, oral histories and published works, as well as City of San José and Santa Clara County historical records.
+The collection is made available to researchers world-wide, promoting the importance of San José and the Santa Clara Valley.

-HSJ engages the community by offering free and low-cost family festivals such as the Antique Autos event and Heritage Holiday celebration, as well as cultural festivals like El Dia de Portugal and Kwanzaa.
 HSJ is very proud of its standards-based school programs that have offered award-winning hands-on educational opportunities for more than 20 years.
 Students visit historical buildings and exhibits and participate in hands-on activities that meet the History-Social Science and Language Arts Content Standards for California Public Schools.
-These programs take place at both History Park and at the Peralta Adobe-Fallon House Historic Site.
-Over 25,000 students and teachers from more than 200 schools, take part in these educational programs each year.
-History San José has also formed partnerships with local businesses to present on-line exhibits and cell phone audio tours that provide another way to access the collections and stories of the Valley.
-Users of these services number more then 400,000 annually.
+These programs take place at both History Park and at the Gonzalez/Peralta Adobe — Fallon House Historic Site.

 Volunteers secured the land to create Kelley Park; volunteers started the San José Historical Museum; and volunteers continue to be the backbone of History San José.
 In 1971, the San José Historical Museum Association, a 501(c)3 non-profit organization, was founded to raise funds to support Museum projects.
 During years of reduced funding and staffing the Museum relied heavily on volunteers.
 From 1995 to 2000, volunteers were essential in planning and persevering through the transition from the City-operated San José Historical Museum to the non-profit managed History San José.
 Each year approximately 20,000 of volunteer hours are contributed to History San José.